Site Map

 Symptoms

-A person who has a VF episode can suddenly collapse or become unconscious.
+A person who has a VF episode will suddenly collapse and become unconscious.
 This happens because the brain and muscles are not receiving blood from the heart.

 The following symptoms may occur within minutes to 1 hour before the collapse: